pandas-dev/pandas/doc/source/io.rst

 .. note::

-   You can find your project id in the `BigQuery management console <https://code.google.com/apis/console/b/0/?noredirect>`__.
+   You can find your project id in the `Google developers console <https://console.developers.google.com>`__.

 .. note::